avadheshy/notes/dbms/mongodb.md

 # mongodb Integrations
 99. How can you integrate mongodb with 3rd party applications ?
 100. Describe how to synchronize data between mongodb and mysql ?

+#  Architecture & Internals
+101. What is the role of mongod, mongos, and config servers in a MongoDB cluster?

+102. How does MongoDB manage journaling and checkpoints internally?

+103. How does MongoDB write data to disk in WiredTiger?

+104. What are write-ahead logs (WAL) in MongoDB?

+105. Explain the difference between storage compression and index compression in WiredTiger.

+# Performance Tuning

+106. How would you identify and fix a performance bottleneck in MongoDB?

+107. How do you decide which fields to index?

+108. How do you detect index scans vs collection scans?

+109. What are the performance implications of $lookup?

+110. What are “hot” documents and how does MongoDB handle them?

+#  Data Modeling (Real-world Scenarios)

+111. How would you model user posts and comments (1:N relation)?

+112. When would you use $lookup vs embedding?
+113. How do you handle large arrays in MongoDB?
+114. What are bucket pattern and subset pattern in schema design?
+115. How do you design schema for time-series data in MongoDB?

+#  Transactions & Concurrency

+116. How are multi-document transactions implemented in MongoDB?
+117. What are the limitations of MongoDB transactions?
+118. How does MongoDB maintain ACID properties in a replica set?
+119. How does optimistic concurrency control work in MongoDB?
+120. How does snapshot isolation work in MongoDB?

+# Aggregation Framework Deep Dive

+121. Explain $facet and $bucket stages with examples.
+122. What’s the difference between $group and $accumulator operators?
+123. How can $merge be used to write aggregation results into another collection?
+124. What is $graphLookup and when would you use it?
+125. How can you optimize an aggregation pipeline?

+#  Replica Set and Sharding

+126. How do you force a MongoDB replica set failover?
+127. What is the difference between primaryPreferred and secondaryPreferred read preferences?
+128. How do you rebalance chunks in a sharded cluster?
+129. What is a chunk migration and how does it affect performance?
+130. How do you handle shard key selection and what are the best practices?

+#  Backup, Restore & Monitoring

+131. What’s the difference between mongodump and oplog-based backups?
+132. How do you restore a specific collection from a dump?
+133. How do you monitor replication lag?
+134. What metrics do you track for MongoDB health?
+135. How do you integrate MongoDB with Prometheus / Grafana for monitoring?

+# Security & Compliance

+136. What are MongoDB’s authentication mechanisms (SCRAM, x.509, LDAP, Kerberos)?
+137. What are field-level and queryable encryption features in MongoDB 7.0+?
+138. How do you implement IP whitelisting for MongoDB?
+139. What is audit logging and how do you enable it?
+140. What are MongoDB’s compliance certifications (HIPAA, GDPR, etc.)?

+# Deployment & Cloud

+141. What’s the difference between MongoDB Atlas, Ops Manager, and Enterprise Advanced?
+142. How does auto-scaling work in Atlas?
+143. How do you set up continuous backups in Atlas?
+144. What is Atlas Data Federation?
+145. How does MongoDB Atlas Search differ from regular text indexes?

+# Tools & Ecosystem

+146. What is Compass and how does it differ from Robo 3T?
+147. What is MongoMirror used for?
+148. How do you use mongostat and mongotop for performance monitoring?
+149. What’s the use of mongoexport and mongoimport commands?
+150. How do you automate MongoDB deployments using Terraform or Ansible?

+# Bonus — Real Interview Scenarios

+151. Describe a situation where you optimized a slow query.
+152. How would you migrate a 500GB MongoDB database to a new cluster with minimal downtime?
+153. How would you design MongoDB for an ecommerce site (products, users, orders)?
+154. How would you store and query logs or IoT data efficiently?
+155. What’s your strategy for schema versioning and backward compatibility?
 # MongoDB Interview Questions & Answers

 ## MongoDB Fundamentals